inatz16/doc/_posts/2016-12-20-deploy-on-clevercloud.markdown

 15. Go to Application Information and take a note of the deployment URL.

 **IMPORTANT:** Now let's remove the git remote repository.
 We don't want that any push triggers a deployment.
 It's continuousphp that will deploy it after having tested and packaged the application.
+For information, the demo application still use an old hook, don't hesitate too look at the [clever cloud documentation about it](https://www.clever-cloud.com/doc/clever-cloud-overview/hooks/#-hooks-postdeploy-is-deprecated).

 ```bash
 git remote rm clever